tomcatmanager/tomcatmanager/docs/commandline.rst

 If ``status_to_stdout=True`` then status information is sent to ``stdout``, as long as ``quiet=False``.

-Here's a couple of examples to demonstrate, using a :ref:`server_shortcuts` of ``localhost``, which we assume gets you authenticated to a Tomcat Server web
+Here's a couple of examples to demonstrate, using a :ref:`server shortcut <server_shortcuts>` of ``localhost``, which we assume gets you authenticated to a Tomcat Server web
 application: